Terminology Governance Guide

 Source

-§ ToIP glossary
+# ToIP glossary

-In the ToIP Technology Architecture Specification, it’s a long-desired feature to add an integrated glossary.
 Our objective is to offer a framework to offer this in a sustainably consistent way.
-The Concept & Terminology work group (CTWG) should begin publishing the ToIP Glossary as its own standalone Spec-Up specification, where every entry is properly formatted, and people are able to include terms from the ToIP Glossary (without having to copy those 400+ terms over into its own glossary).
+The Concept & Terminology work group (CTWG) has begun publishing the ToIP Glossary as its own standalone Spec-Up specification, where every entry is properly formatted, and people are able to include terms from the ToIP Glossary (without having to copy those 400+ terms over into its own glossary).

-Process check:
+Process check: content requirement

 You should visually check each def